overfly42/2022-ND/README.md

 #### Step 2 Provide data to scripts
 These values have to be placed in:
-- set_creds.sh
-- provider_template.tf
+- do_all.sh
-The parameter within the scripts are named accordingly to STEP 1
+The parameter within the script are named accordingly to STEP 1

 #### Step 3 (OPTIONAL) Adjust configuration
 - Adjust the prefix to fit your naming conventions, the prefix is set before the newly created resource group and it's content